 One of the leading arguments in favor of short-form content is that it requires less time to create and publish.
-This puts it on the forefront whenever there is a discourse on short-form vs long-form content.
+This puts it at the forefront whenever there is a discourse on short-form vs long-form content.

-You can publish multiple social media posts or short blog posts in the same time that is required to create one 3000-word blog post.
+You can publish multiple social media posts or short blog posts in the same amount of time that is required to create one 3000-word blog post.
 It also requires less investment in terms of resources.

 This is perhaps the biggest advantage of short-form content.
 You can use it actively engage with your audience on a regular basis.

 Since it is less time-consuming to create short-form content, you can publish at a greater frequency.